QUARK-framework/QUARK/README.md

 It also features different solvers (e.g., simulated /quantum annealing and the quantum approximate optimization algorithm (QAOA)), quantum devices (e.g., IonQ and Rigetti), and simulators.
 It is designed to be easily extendable in all of its components: applications, mappings, solvers, devices, and any other custom modules.

-## Paper
+## Publications
-Details about the motivations for the framework can be found in the accompanying QUARK paper: https://arxiv.org/abs/2202.03028.
+Details about the motivations for the original framework can be found in the [accompanying QUARK paper from Finžgar et al](https://arxiv.org/abs/2202.03028).
-Even though the architecture changed significantly with the 2.0 release of QUARK, the guiding principles still remain.
+Even though the architecture changes significantly from QUARK 1.0 to 2.0, the guiding principles still remain.
+The most recent publication from [Kiwit et al.](https://arxiv.org/abs/2308.04082) provides an updated overview of the functionalities and quantum machine learning features of QUARK 2.0.

 ## Documentation
 Documentation with a tutorial and developer guidelines can be found here: https://quark-framework.readthedocs.io/en/dev/.